-The amendments to the Exceptions Order 1975 (2013 & 2020) provide that certain spent convictions and cautions are 'protected' and are not subject to disclosure to employers, and cannot be taken into account.
+All posts involving direct contact with children are exempt from the Rehabilitation of Offenders Act 1974.
+However, amendments to the Exceptions Order 1975 (2013 & 2020) provide that certain spent convictions are 'protected'.

+These are not subject to disclosure to employers and cannot be taken into account.
 Guidance and criteria on the filtering of these cautions and convictions can be found on the Ministry of Justice website.